rvthak/Makefile-Maker/README.md

 !
 Disclaimer !
 To mess with the parameters, some basic programming knowledge is advised.
 This program was developed for pesonal use, so if configured incorrectly it will not work.

++ Dev list:
+1) Change the final executable name to mfmk for simplicity
+2) Turn the final release into a .deb package to make installation easier and make the program executable from any directory if possible

++ Ideas/Features to add if i ever need them
+1)If a makefile already exists on the current directory, the program will ask if the user wants to edit the existing one or make a new one ( add the ability to parse an already existing makefile)
+2) Implement "-org"
+3) When the program runs always check if make + the selected compiler are installed in the system

 + Created  v0.1 13/03/2019
 + Updated  v0.2 29/03/2019